SEA Games: 6 meet cut to represent Singapore in open water swimming

 Benedict's brother, Brandon, was the bronze medallist in the 5km Open Water Swimming event when the race was last competed at the 2011 SEA Games in Palembang, Indonesia.

-In the Women's category, Chantal Liew, Chin Khar Yi, Genevieve Lye and Herlene Natasha Yu are vying for the two spots to represent Singapore after swimming under the 'A' cut timing of 2 hours 38 minutes and 47.39 seconds.
+In the Women's category, Chantal Liew, Chin Khar Yi came in first and second, respectively.
+They swam under the 'A' cut timing of 2 hours 38 minutes and 47.39 seconds, as did two other swimmers Genevieve Lye and Herlene Natasha Yu.

-SSA president Lee Kok Choy said: "In the upcoming SEA Games 2017, only the 10km event will be competed.
-With the support of our partner Liberty Insurance, the open water community in Singapore will receive a boost in their quest to qualify and have the opportunity to compete in Kuala Lumpur."
+SSA president Lee Kok Choy said: "“Open water swimming is extremely challenging, and requires significant courage, determination and will-power to compete across 10km.
+We are impressed by the challenge put up by all the long-distance swimmers here today.
+It was a tough swim and I’d like to congratulate each and every participant for finishing the race.

+"Also, I am delighted for Benedict, Erasmus, Chantal and Khar Yi, who have made it for the 29th SEA Games 2017 nomination.”

 A total of 16 swimmers - nine men and seven women - participated in the qualifiers, but two did not complete the race.